kmayerb/dvamp/README.md

 <https://quay.io/repository/kmayerb/dvamp>

 An AWS Batch ready docker container for using kmayerb/vampire (forked from matsengrp/vampire/vampire).
-Whereas the original matesngrp countainer is > 10GB and contains support for Olga aswell as R, this is a minimal container meant to recreate the python 3.6.10, tensorflow 1.14 environment needed to install a given branch of vampire, needed to train and evaluate a CDR3 VAE.
+Whereas the original matesngrp countainer is > 10GB and contains support for Olga as well as R, this is a more minimal container (still 5.83 GB) meant to recreate the python 3.6.10, tensorflow 1.14 environment needed to run a given branch of vampire.
+Once vampire is installed, one can train and evaluate a CDR3 VAE.

-Currently the vampire conda env is created, but the vampire package is not installed.
-It can be done so in a nextflow process, here showing how to run the demo.sh shell script, and publish the model training diagnostic metrics.
+Currently the vampire conda env is pre-built in this container, but the vampire package is not installed.
+This step is saved for the the nextflow process.
+The example that follows, shows how to run the vampire demo.sh shell script.and publish the model training diagnostic metrics.

+## Using the Container in Nextflow

+Note in `m5.nf` the `params.vampire_branch` arguement controls which branch of the kmayerb/vampire repo gets pulled and installed.
+This is useful for specifying the desire chain (Beta, Gamma, or Delta) and allows use of a current run.sh.

+### Example running vampire/vampire/demo.sh

 ```bash
 nextflow run m5.nf -c local.config